Foreign policy of the Justin Trudeau government: Saudi Arabia

 In August 2018, Canada called for the immediate release of Saudi blogger Raif Badawi and his sister Samar.
 In response to Canada's criticism, Saudi Arabia expelled Canada's ambassador, and froze trade with Canada.
 Trudeau said that Canada will "continue to speak clearly and firmly on issues of human rights at home and abroad wherever we see the need".

 In October 2018, Trudeau condemned the killing of Saudi dissident journalist Jamal Khashoggi at the Saudi consulate in Istanbul, promised "consequences"; later that month, following Khashoggi's killing and the continuation of the war in Yemen, Trudeau announced that his government was suspending the issuance of new arms export permits to Saudi Arabia pending a review.
 Despite this moratorium, Canada doubled its weapons sales to Saudi Arabia to $3.3 billion Canadian dollars in 2019.

 In January 2019, at the request of the Office of the United Nations High Commissioner for Refugees, Canada granted asylum to 18-year-old Saudi teenager Rahaf Mohammed, who was fleeing her abusive family in Kuwait; Freeland personally greeted Mohammed at Toronto Pearson International Airport.

 Yemen

 In 2021, the Minister of International Development pledged a $69.9 million worth of humanitarian aid to Yemen.

+Oceania

+Australia

+In December 2017, Australian Defence Minister Marise Payne announced that eighteen F/A-18A Hornet aircraft would be sold to Canada after officials cancelled an F/A-18F Super Hornet order from the United States.
+The first two aircraft are expected to be handed over to the Royal Canadian Air Force in early 2019.